Execution of Imam Khomeini's Order: Barakat Foundation

 Barakat Foundation is a charitable bonyad that concentrates on the economic development projects in the rural region, and "has stakes in the country's pharmaceutical industry."

+According to the reports, its activities include building schools in rural areas, launching economic projects in rural and deprived regions of Iran focused on job creation, and implementing infrastructure projects such as road construction, building homes for the underprivileged, providing water, electricity, telecommunications, mosques, and carrying out agricultural projects.

 Barkat Pharmaceutical Group

 Barkat Pharmaceutical Group is an Iranian Pharmaceutical public company, which was founded in 2010, named Tadbir innovation pharmaceutical company.
 The company provides services through cooperation between science-based institutions and scientists based on medicine around the world.
 It supplies 14 percent of all the country's essential drugs through its 25 subsidiaries.

 Barkat Pharmaceutical Industrial Town

 Barkat Pharmaceutical Industrial Town is the first pharmaceutical research town in Iran and registered as the country's first special district of pharmaceutical economic.
 Also It is the largest Pharmaceutical Industrial Town at West Asia.

+This group and its affiliated companies supply 14% of all priority medicines in Iran.

 Barkat Ventures

 Barkat Ventures is a knowledge-based institute which has been established as the arm of the "Execution of Imam Khomeini's Order" in order to develop knowledge-based economy.
 This institute's mission is to create and expand on the ecosystem/infrastructure for the development of science and knowledge-based activities of the scholars in Iran on the basis of Islamic-Iranian models by utilizing Iranian scientists, experts, global-experience, knowledge and so on.
 Barkat Ventures is considered as one of the five executive lever of Barakat Foundation, which works in the field of new knowledge-based technologies.